History of the Royal Military Police: 1945-2000

 On 28 November 1946 King George VI granted the 'Royal' prefix to the Corps of Royal Military Police (RMP) by Army Order 167 in recognition of its outstanding wartime record.
 (CRMP was chosen to avoid confusion with the Royal Canadian Mounted Police or RCMP).
 Traffic Control Wing and Vulnerable Points Wing were phased out by 1946, with the latter re-appearing briefly in the Supplementary Reserve/Army Emergency Reserve between 1950 and 1961.
 Not all the former TA Companies survived the war intact but by April 1946 the remaining units had also been stood down.

 27 Brigade Provost Section and 28 Brigade Provost Section both deployed to join the UN force in the Korean War, suffering only one fatality during that conflict, Sergeant D. R. Kinnear.
 The first RMP Direct Entry Officers were accepted in 1953.
-From 1969 onwards four RMP members lost their lives in Operation Banner, the British military response to the Troubles.
+From 1969 onwards four RMP members lost their lives in Operation Banner, the British military response to the Troubles in Northern Ireland.
 Elizabeth II became the Corps' Colonel-in-Chief in 1977.